 What to Wear in the Hamptons

 Last week I had my first glorious taste of Hamptons living.
-And while it was a vacation I cannot wait to recount in another post, I must confess that I had some serious pre-trip anxiety over what to pack.
+And while it was a vacation I cannot wait to recount in another post, I must confess that I had some serious pre-trip anxiety over what to pack, and also about the rentals in naples florida being a little out of budget.
 At a loss, I did what any other self-respecting woman would do and turned to the world wide web.
 But to my dismay, nothing of any worth popped up!
 I couldn’t believe it.
 Shouldn’t the internet be flooded with ‘Hamptons fashion’ posts?
 Isn’t it a fashion bloggers paradise?

 I mean here’s the thing.
 I grew up in Cape Cod, but I’m so far from ever dawning a Lily Pulitzer print and I’m also not much of a Nautica and Sperrys chick.
 I think this is a good time to mention that I wouldn’t miss the likes of J Crew, Vineyard Vines, Brooks Brothers or any other quintessential east coast preppy brand.
 It’s just not my style to show up to a beach bar wearing the same Jack Rogers gold sandals and same Tory Burch clutch as every other chick there.
 Cringe.
 But on the complete other hand, I adore playing dress up and curating a suitcase that seamlessly integrates me into whichever culture I’m visiting.

 My real problem with the Hamptons though: Where on the scale from preppy east coast to trendy NYC chic was I supposed to fall?
 I knew we’d be getting table service at the most bougie of places… but they’re on the water.
 Do I wear heels?
 A hat at night?
 A wrap dress and plunging neckline with a bunch of jewelry even though it’s 85 degrees with 100 percent humidity?
 Are crop tops a thing here?